What are bed bugs?

 Blood-sucking insects from the Cimicidae family, bed bugs are formidable pests that can make any home or business into their own.
 Once almost extinct in the United States, these biting bugs made a comeback in the late 1990s.
 Today bed bugs live throughout the U.S. and hitchhike across the country on people and their belongings.

 Bed bugs feed exclusively on the blood of warm-blooded mammals, with people being their favorite hosts.
 Adult bed bugs are oval, flattened from top to bottom, and wingless.
 They have chestnut-brown bodies and measure about ¼ inch in length.
 Bed bugs use an elongated, piercing mouthpart (proboscis) to feed.

 Are bed bugs dangerous?

 As blood-feeding parasites, bed bugs can carry and transmit disease-causing organisms, although this is not a significant health concern.
 These bugs are unwanted pests that should not live with people.
 Bed bugs bite in order to feed, and people that are allergic to their saliva develop a red, itchy rash.
 Excessive itching can lead to an infection that requires medical attention.
-The presence of bed bugs causes people to lose sleep and become uncomfortable in their home.
+The presence of bed bugs causes people to lose sleep and become uncomfortable in their home, learn how to identify bed bug problems in your home.
 Bed bugs are also capable of causing damage to personal property by staining items like bedding, upholstered furniture, rugs, and walls with excrement and drops of blood.